|

 walls for me to utilize.

-Home Runs: The ideal wiring situation is a modern home
+The best - Home Runs: The ideal wiring situation is a modern home

 where all cables to phone jacks are 'home runs' -- where each